-- The Company's cash inflow from operating activities before working capital was \$0.1 million for the quarter ended February 28, 2022 compared to operating cash inflow of \$0.1 million in the prior quarter.
-The cash outflow from operating activities after working capital movements was \$2.0 million compared to \$0.1 million.
-This decrease was the result of the Company's investment into new product development, packaging and other initiatives that were implemented in the quarter. - Gross margin before fair value adjustments was \$1.0 million, or 23% of net revenue in the quarter ended February 28, 2022, compared to \$0.8 million, or 41% of net revenue in the prior quarter.
-The decrease was due to the product mix weighting for the current quarter, which was weighted more towards export revenue than the prior quarter. - Operating expenses from continuing operations increased by \$0.3 million or 29% for the quarter ended February 28, 2022 compared to the prior quarter (excluding non-cash items such as depreciation, amortization, and share-based payments).
-The increase in operating expenses in the current quarter was primarily from increased headcount costs and directors fees. - Net loss from operations was \$1.0 million for the quarter ended February 28, 2022, compared to net income from operations of \$0.4 million for the prior quarter.
-Comprehensive loss for the current period was \$0.5 million, compared to comprehensive income of \$0.8 million.
-The decrease in the current quarter was attributed to depreciation in the quarter in relation to the license intangible asset.
-In addition, the current quarter does not include the Canadian emergency wage subsidy ("CEWS") or income from discontinued operations, whereas the prior quarter included \$0.5 million of CEWS and \$0.5 million of income from discontinued operations in other income. - Adjusted EBITDA income for the quarter ended February 28, 2022 was \$0.1 million, compared to adjusted EBITDA loss of \$0.2 million in the prior quarter.
+- The Company's cash outflow from operating activities before working capital was \$0.5 million for the six-month period ended May 31, 2022, compared to operating cash inflow of \$0.2 million in the prior year period.
+The cash outflow from operating activities after working capital movements was \$3.7 million compared to \$3.6 million in the prior year period.
+This decrease was the result of the Company's investment into new product development, packaging and other initiatives that were implemented in the current year period. - Gross margin before fair value adjustments was \$1.9 million, or 23% of net revenue in the six-month period ended May 31, 2022, compared to \$1.8 million, or 40% of net revenue in the prior period.
+This decrease was due to the product mix weighting for the current year period, which was weighted more towards export and other lower-margin revenue streams than the prior year period. - Operating expenses from continuing operations increased by \$1.0 million or 46% for the six-month period ended May 31, 2022, compared to the prior year period (excluding non-cash items such as depreciation, amortization, and share-based payments).
+The increase in operating expenses in the current year period was primarily from an increase in salaries and wages relating to higher headcount and an increase in directors' fees, as well as increases in consulting fees and inflationary cost increases. - Net loss from operations was \$5.5 million for the six-month period ended May 31, 2022, compared to net income from operations of \$0.2 million for the prior year period.
+Comprehensive loss for the current year period was \$4.3 million, compared to a comprehensive loss of \$0.9 million for the prior year period.
+This decrease was attributed to share-based compensation and depreciation (in relation to the license intangible asset).
+In addition, the current year period does not include the Canadian emergency wage subsidy ("CEWS") or income from discontinued operations, whereas the prior year period included \$0.9 million of CEWS and \$0.4 million of income from discontinued operations in other income. - Adjusted EBITDA loss for the six-month period ended May 31, 2022 was \$0.5 million, compared to adjusted EBITDA loss of \$0.2 million in the prior year period.
 (Note: Adjusted EBITDA is a non-IFRS performance measure.
 Refer to "Cautionary Statement Regarding Certain Non-IFRS Performance Measures" for further details).